PiKeyAr/sa1-dc-hd/README.md

 - [Exant](https://github.com/Exant64) for work on the hardest parts related to widescreen and skippable cutscenes, as well as general help

-This patcher uses the following tools/libraries:
+This program relies on the following tools and libraries:
 - bin2iso and extract from FamilyGuy's GDI2Data https://dcemulation.org/dumpcast/viewtopic.php?t=785
 - buildgdi from Sappharad's GDIbuilder https://github.com/Sappharad/GDIbuilder
 - Sewer56's dlang-prs https://github.com/Sewer56/dlang-prs